-If you need law enforcement assistance, please wave down a patrol unit, find a Black Rock Ranger who will help you contact law enforcement, or visit the law enforcement substation at 5:15 and Esplanade.
+If you need law enforcement assistance, wave down a patrol unit, find a Black Rock Ranger who will help you contact law enforcement, or visit the law enforcement substation at Esplanade & 5:15.
 The station is open 24/7 during the event and is staffed by BLM and the Pershing County Sheriff's Office.